finbourne/lusid-sdk-python-preview/sdk/docs/DataTypesApi.md

 # **get_data_type**
 > DataType get_data_type(scope, code, as_at=as_at)

-[EARLY ACCESS] Get data type definition
+[EARLY ACCESS] GetDataType: Get data type definition

 Get the definition of a specified data type